alchemz/Research-Paper-Study-Domain-Adaptation-with-GAN/how to read papers - suggested by Andrew Ng.md

 ## 3. Read but skip/skim math

-## 4. Whole thingm but skip parts that don't make sense.
+## 4. Whole thing but skip parts that don't make sense.
 - when author writes the paper, but some parts are not important.

 ## Questions to ask yourself when reading